We specialise in the promotion of wellbeing and resilience in pupils, staff and whole school communities.

 Our whole school system for positive mental health offers a step-by-step process, enabling you to audit, plan and take action in developing your whole school approach.

-Developed from Positive Psychology, organisational psychology, and practical experience of working with schools for 12 years.
-Our system framework helps schools and colleges figure out their unique starting point for developing whole school wellbeing that supports all pupils, staff and the school community.
+Developed for Positive Psychology, organisational psychology, and practical experience of working with schools for 12 years.
+Our system framework helps schools and college figure our their unique starting point for developing whole school wellbeing that supports all pupils, staff and the school community.